 - Ways to Avoid Sciatica

 - Sit Less: If you sit for a living or if you must spend a lot of time in the car, this predisposes you to sciatica.
-If you must sit for long periods, considering walking throughout the day on breaks, or stretching before and after you drive for long periods of time.
+If you must sit for long periods, consider walking throughout the day on breaks, or stretching before and after you drive for long periods of time.

 - Ease With Heavy Lifting or Yard Work: When it is time to start doing yard work again and you’re ready to weed the flowerbeds, plant some veggies, or get started on that rock path you have been planning all winter.
 Repetitive bending and lifting can cause back pain and sciatica in people who are not conditioned for such activities.
 Consider breaking that work up over a few weekends and give your body time to adapt.